Book of Concord

-The Book of Concord (1580) or Concordia (often referred to as the Lutheran Confessions) is the historic doctrinal standard of the Lutheran Church, consisting of ten credal documents recognized as authoritative in Lutheranism since the 16th century.
-They are also known as the symbolical books of the Evangelical Lutheran Church.
+The Book of Concord (1580) or Concordia (often referred to as the Lutheran Confessions) is the historic doctrinal standard recognized as authoritative by many Lutheran church bodies since the 16th century.
+It consists of ten creedal documents and is also known as the symbolical book of the Evangelical Lutheran Church.

 The Book of Concord was published in German on June 25, 1580, in Dresden, the fiftieth anniversary of the presentation of the Augsburg Confession to Emperor Charles V at the Diet of Augsburg.
 The authoritative Latin edition was published in 1584 in Leipzig.

 Those who accept it as their doctrinal standard recognize it to be a faithful exposition of the Bible.
 The Holy Scriptures are set forth in The Book of Concord to be the sole, divine source and norm of all Christian doctrine.